 In Cub Scouting, youth, families, leaders, and chartered organizations work together to achieve the following objectives:

 The first patch earned by all cub scouts is the Bobcat patch.
 This is earned by demonstrating a basic knowledge of scouting and must be achieved before rank patches are earned.
-Each rank of cub scout is working toward earning the patch for that level.
-The Tigers are working toward earning their Tiger patch etc. In order to earn their rank patch, each scout must complete a certain number of Achievements thoughout the year, either at den meetings or with "Akela", their parent.
-These achievements are signed off as completed in the scouts handbook, first by "Akela", then by the Den Leader when the Achievement has been recorded in ScoutTrack.com.
-Additionally, the scout may complete Electives, which are optional items.
-Each scout's rank handbook contains complete information about Achievements and Electives.
+Each rank is working toward earning the patch for that level.
+The Tigers are working toward earning their Tiger patch, the Wolves are working toward their Wolf patch, etc. In order to earn their rank patch, each scout must complete a certain number of achievements throughout the year, either at den meetings or with "Akela", their parent.
+These achievements are signed off as completed in the scouts handbook, first by "Akela", then by the Den Leader when the achievement has been recorded in scoutbook.com.
+Additionally, the scout may complete electives, which are optional items.
+Each scout's rank handbook contains complete information about achievements and electives.

-At Pack meetings throughout the year, "progress toward advancement" belt loops or patches are awarded to boys after they've completed the necessary requirements.
+At Pack meetings throughout the year, "progress toward advancement" belt loops or patches are awarded to scouts after they've completed the necessary requirements.
 Other optional awards may also be earned and awarded.
-The final rank advancement patch is awarded at Graduation or toward the end of the year, usually in a special ceremony held by the Pack.
+The final rank advancement patch is awarded at graduation or toward the end of the year, usually in a special ceremony.

 All scouts are required to wear a Class A shirt, neckerchief and slide for rank and a belt.
-These may be purchased at the Scout shop on I-459 at Liberty Parkway.
+These may be purchased at the Scout shop on I-459 at Liberty Park.